lumR19/Ai-UniverstyProjects/Flower Shop using shell script/flower shop README.md

 - GitHub to uplode the code in one place and all team Members can access and modify the code

 ## My Task
 I worked on the code in totall, And verify the effectiveness of my code and the code written by my colleagues in the project.
+Also I orgnized the report.